FEniCS/dolfinx/python/doc/source/demos.rst

 Advanced demos
 --------------

-These examples typically demonstrate how to solve a certain PDE using more advanced techniques.
+These examples demonstrate how to solve a certain PDE using more advanced techniques.
 We recommend that you take a look at these demos for tips and tricks on how to use more advanced or lower-level functionality and optimizations.